On extensions of number fields with given quadratic algebras and cohomology

 where the product is given by the cup-product.
 The algebra~$H^\bullet(G)$ is the quadratic dual of~$\E(G)$. \end{prp}

-Min{\'a}{\v{c}}-Pasini-Quadrelli-Tân already observed, in \cite[Proof of Theorem~$4.6$]{minavc2022mild}, that if~$G$ admits a mild presentation with quadratic relation, i.e.\ $l\subset F_2\setminus F_3$, then~$\E(G)$ is Koszul.
+Min{\'a}{\v{c}}-Pasini-Quadrelli-Tân already observed, in \cite[Proof of Theorem~$4.6$]{minavc2022mild}, that if~$G$ admits a presentation with quadratic relation, i.e.\ $l\subset F_2\setminus F_3$, which is additionally assumed to be mild, then~$\E(G)$ is Koszul.
 They also observed that if~$G$ is mild and~$H^\bullet(G)$ is quadratic, then~$H^\bullet(G)$ is the quadratic dual of~$\E(G)$.
 As a direct consequence of Proposition~\ref{compcoho}, we complete \cite[Theorem~$1.3$]{minavc2022mild}: if the group~$G$ admits a mild presentation with quadratic relations, then~$H^\bullet(G)$ is the quadratic dual of the Koszul algebra~$\E(G)$.
 For more details on quadratic duals, we refer to \cite[Part~$1.2$]{polishchuk2005quadratic}.